vincentdchan/blocky-editor/packages/blocky-example/docs/get-started.md

 ### Define a block with React

+We can define a block with VanillaJS.
-Implementing a block in Preact is more easier.
+You can choose React, which is more easier.

 ```tsx
 import { type Editor, type IPlugin } from "blocky-core";